 Back in July, we wrote that it was a terrible time to buy a graphics card.
 The new Nvidia Ampere and AMD Big Navi GPUs were coming, the previous gen cards were selling out due to increased COVID-19 fueled demand, so you were effectively getting less GPU for more money.
-Nearly four months later, guess what: It's still a terrible time to buy a graphics card!
+Five months later, guess what: It's still a terrible time to buy a graphics card!
 Sigh.
 This is especially true if you're looking at the top of our best graphics cards and GPU benchmarks hierarchy lists.

 The good news is we now know a lot more about what the new GPUs can deliver.
-The bad news: Everything fast, shiny, and new is likely to continue selling out as quickly as it can be produced, probably into the first quarter of 2021.
+The bad news: Everything fast, shiny, and new is likely to continue selling out as quickly as it can be produced, probably well into the first quarter of 2021.
 Here's the short recap.

 We don't know how many Ampere GPUs have been shipped and sold, other than Nvidia's claims that it prepared "similar" numbers of product for the Ampere launch as it had for the Turing launch back in 2018.
 Regardless, demand is much higher, so supply has been woefully insufficient.
 Even after delaying the RTX 3070 launch by two weeks to build up supply — and Newegg confirmed it had more 3070 cards than the previous two launches — the stock was gone within minutes (see our article on how to buy an RTX 3080, 3090 and 3070 for your best chance).
+The RTX 3060 Ti did no better.

 Old vs. New GPUs: What's the Performance Like?